 Argument 1 Argument 2 Argument 3 You did not tell the truth.
+Don't tell the truth.
+Don't tell the truth.
 You told the truth.
-So: You smiled.
-Don't tell the truth.
 Tell the truth.
-So: You smiled.
-Don't tell the truth.
-The fact that you have sworn to tell the truth is a conclusive reason for you to tell the truth.
+The fact that you have sworn to tell the truth So: You smiled.
+So: You smiled. is a conclusive reason for you to tell the truth.
 So: You smiled.